lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 category: wallet
 ---

 LBRY relies on blockchain technology and the LBRY Credits (LBC) cryptocurrency in order to participate in the network.
-These LBC are stored in a wallet (data file on your PC/device if using Desktop/Mobile) which is generated with each LBRY installation...think of your credits as digital cash on your PC.
+These LBC are stored in a wallet (data file on your PC/device if using Desktop/Mobile) which is generated with each LBRY installation...think of your Credits as digital cash on your PC.
 A wallet contains your funds, channel data, claims (any uploads), and preferences (subscriptions/tags/etc).

 ## Two ways to backup your wallet